bmidgley/flamebot/README.md

 * start/stop sounds to indicate state or as an action available on entering
 * write a state machine factory that uses user input and can produce a usable state machine

-If you'd like to try this without the car, in the firefox simulator

-Change "new BigCar(bot, 500)" to "new Car(bot)"
+If you'd like to try this without the car, in the firefox simulator, change "new BigCar(bot, 500)" to "new Car(bot)"

-Then if you hit the drive button, you should see in your debug console a stream of commands like drive(0), drive(1), etc.
+Then if you hit the stop or drive button, you should see in your debug console a stream of commands like drive(0), drive(1), etc.

 BSD license